 Basic Structure of HDF Files

 This chapter introduces and describes the components and organization of Hierarchical Data Format (HDF) files.
+The components of an HDF file include a file header and a variety of data objects.

 2.2 File Header